Kenkoman/B4v21/README.md

 (credit to tapemaster21 for the original v9 download!)

 This version of v9 also includes:
-* Script_CustomMS - Allows you to connect and host to the B4v21 master server.
+* Script_CustomMS - Allows you to utilize B4v21 services such as the authentication & master server.
-* Script_AuthFix_New - Allows you to authenticate with Blockland properly.
 * System_ReturntoBlockland - Return to Blockland, for v9! (optional)

 # Instructions